avayedawadi/spring23-dev-assessment/README.md

 ## Introduction
-My name is Avaye Dawadi and I am a first year CS major at Georgia Tech.
+My name is Avaye Dawadi and I am a CS major at Georgia Tech.
 For this dev assessment I completed all parts of the assessment (from easy to expert).
 Thank you!

 ## Project Details